HansLin99/ImagePlayer/README.md

 ## Part 3:

 In this part, we try to implement simple lossy compression on PNG image.

 ![Lossy Compression](https://github.com/HansLin99/ImagePlayer/blob/master/files/PA3pic1.png "Original")
 ![Lossy Compression](https://github.com/HansLin99/ImagePlayer/blob/master/files/outputPA3pic1.png "Output")

 ---

-We cut the image into several small pieces and put them into nodes in a quad-tree structure(4 branches tree).
+We calculated the minimal entropy of each splitting point first.
+Then we cut the image into several small pieces based on the splitting point and put them into nodes in a quad-tree structure(4 branches tree).

+After the image was saved into the tree, we deleted the nodes that had similar color with its parent node.
+Finally, we assembled the pieces and filled in the empty nodes in the tree with their parents' color.
+Job done!